Jupiter Asset Management Ltd. Purchases Shares of 60,995 Evoqua Water Technologies Corp. (NYSE:AQUA)

-Jupiter Asset Management Ltd. bought a new position in shares of Evoqua Water Technologies Corp.
-(NYSE:AQUA) during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm bought 60,995 shares of the company’s stock, valued at approximately $2,060,000.
+Jupiter Asset Management Ltd. purchased a new stake in shares of Evoqua Water Technologies Corp.
+(NYSE:AQUA) in the second quarter, according to its most recent disclosure with the SEC.
+The firm purchased 60,995 shares of the company’s stock, valued at approximately $2,060,000.
 Jupiter Asset Management Ltd. owned approximately 0.05% of Evoqua Water Technologies as of its most recent filing with the SEC.

-Several other hedge funds and other institutional investors have also modified their holdings of AQUA.
-BlackRock Inc. raised its position in shares of Evoqua Water Technologies by 23.5% during the 1st quarter.
-BlackRock Inc. now owns 10,517,395 shares of the company’s stock worth $276,608,000 after acquiring an additional 1,999,294 shares in the last quarter.
-Champlain Investment Partners LLC raised its position in shares of Evoqua Water Technologies by 41.2% during the 1st quarter.
-Champlain Investment Partners LLC now owns 5,895,410 shares of the company’s stock worth $155,049,000 after acquiring an additional 1,718,870 shares in the last quarter.
-APG Asset Management N.V. acquired a new stake in shares of Evoqua Water Technologies during the 1st quarter worth about $28,716,000.
-Alyeska Investment Group L.P. raised its position in shares of Evoqua Water Technologies by 1,629.0% during the 1st quarter.
-Alyeska Investment Group L.P. now owns 1,242,368 shares of the company’s stock worth $32,674,000 after acquiring an additional 1,170,514 shares in the last quarter.
-Finally, Handelsbanken Fonder AB grew its stake in Evoqua Water Technologies by 140.3% during the 2nd quarter.
-Handelsbanken Fonder AB now owns 1,951,900 shares of the company’s stock worth $65,935,000 after buying an additional 1,139,600 shares during the last quarter.
-93.99% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of AQUA.
+Dimensional Fund Advisors LP boosted its stake in Evoqua Water Technologies by 0.9% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 857,529 shares of the company’s stock valued at $23,134,000 after purchasing an additional 7,777 shares in the last quarter.
+State of New Jersey Common Pension Fund D boosted its stake in Evoqua Water Technologies by 1.6% during the 1st quarter.
+State of New Jersey Common Pension Fund D now owns 92,392 shares of the company’s stock valued at $2,430,000 after purchasing an additional 1,497 shares in the last quarter.
+US Bancorp DE boosted its stake in Evoqua Water Technologies by 2,762.5% during the 1st quarter.
+US Bancorp DE now owns 5,038 shares of the company’s stock valued at $133,000 after purchasing an additional 4,862 shares in the last quarter.
+Raymond James Trust N.A. bought a new stake in shares of Evoqua Water Technologies during the 1st quarter worth $256,000.
+Finally, The Manufacturers Life Insurance Company boosted its stake in shares of Evoqua Water Technologies by 17.6% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 64,933 shares of the company’s stock worth $1,708,000 after acquiring an additional 9,741 shares in the last quarter.
+93.99% of the stock is owned by hedge funds and other institutional investors.

-In related news, EVP Anthony Webster sold 66,861 shares of Evoqua Water Technologies stock in a transaction on Tuesday, August 3rd.
-The stock was sold at an average price of $35.01, for a total transaction of $2,340,803.61.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Rodney Aulick sold 12,987 shares of Evoqua Water Technologies stock in a transaction on Friday, July 2nd.
-The stock was sold at an average price of $33.58, for a total value of $436,103.46.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 150,959 shares of company stock worth $5,187,750.
-Company insiders own 4.39% of the company’s stock.
+Several research firms have recently weighed in on AQUA.
+Robert W. Baird raised their price objective on Evoqua Water Technologies from $32.00 to $41.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 4th.
+Royal Bank of Canada raised their price objective on Evoqua Water Technologies from $34.00 to $38.00 and gave the stock an “outperform” rating in a research note on Wednesday, June 16th.
+They noted that the move was a valuation call.
+Citigroup raised their price objective on Evoqua Water Technologies from $31.00 to $37.00 and gave the stock a “neutral” rating in a research note on Wednesday, August 4th.
+Raymond James raised their price objective on Evoqua Water Technologies from $35.00 to $37.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 4th.
+Finally, Credit Suisse Group raised their price objective on Evoqua Water Technologies from $37.00 to $38.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 4th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat.com, Evoqua Water Technologies presently has an average rating of “Buy” and a consensus price target of $35.22.

-Evoqua Water Technologies (NYSE:AQUA) last posted its quarterly earnings results on Tuesday, August 3rd.
-The company reported $0.17 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.19 by ($0.02).
+Evoqua Water Technologies (NYSE:AQUA) last released its earnings results on Tuesday, August 3rd.
+The company reported $0.17 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.19 by ($0.02).
 Evoqua Water Technologies had a net margin of 3.93% and a return on equity of 13.58%.
 The business had revenue of $369.68 million during the quarter, compared to analysts’ expectations of $364.15 million.
-During the same quarter last year, the firm earned $0.20 earnings per share.
-The firm’s quarterly revenue was up 6.3% compared to the same quarter last year.
-As a group, equities analysts predict that Evoqua Water Technologies Corp. will post 0.6 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the company earned $0.20 EPS.
+Evoqua Water Technologies’s revenue for the quarter was up 6.3% on a year-over-year basis.
+On average, analysts expect that Evoqua Water Technologies Corp. will post 0.6 earnings per share for the current fiscal year.

 About Evoqua Water Technologies